 What Else They Do

 Every year they throw large themed runs, like the Red Dress Run, Christmas Run, Chinese New Year Run, etc. You might have seen them running through Yongkang Lu from time to time in costumes.
 There's also an annual All China Hash, in which hash clubs from all over China and beyond fly in for a huge run.
-The 2015 All China Hash just happened in May, but they're planning for up to 2017 already.
+The 2023 All China Hash just happened in September in Hainan, but they're planning for up to 2024 All China Hash in Hongkong already.
 They also do some charity work.

-A run with free-flow beer is 50rmb.
-Nobody is going to the force beer drinking, though, except maybe during circle time.
+A run with free-flow beer is 50 rmb.
+Nobody is going to force beer drinking, though, except maybe during circle time.
 [Run] virgins are then the first to drink.
 After an hour-ish of beer chugging in the circle, they eat a big Chinese dinner together (with more beer).
-For the run, beer and dinner, it's 100rmb.
+For the run, beer, and dinner, it's 140 rmb.